-- Employer/organizational policies, which may restrict RPNs’ practice in a particular agency or unit.
+- Employer/organization policies, which may restrict RPNs’ practice in a particular agency or unit.

 - An individual RPN’s competence to carry out a particular activity.

-While the new and revised scope standards are in effect, your practice will not change until your organization puts policies and supports in place.
+While the scope of practice standards are in effect, your practice will not change until your organization puts policies and supports in place.

 Consider your practice setting, interdisciplinary team and organizational supports.